Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

     }
     else {
       // not the last string
-      // len = start poistion of next string - start position of this string l = offsets[i+1] - o;
+      // len = start position of next string - start position of this string l = offsets[i+1] - o;
     }
   }